 Not only are you encouraged to boost your children’s achievements in the arts, but you are also encouraged to help your child live healthier.
 The children’s fitness amount is a tax credit that applies to fees paid for participation in sports or some other physical activity.
 Once again, you can claim up to $500 per child, for your child or your partner’s child.

 Home-buyers’ amount (Line 369)

-Did you buy a home in 2012?
+Did you buy a home last year?
 If so, you might be eligible to claim up to $5,000 as a tax credit.
 To do so, you have to meet both of the following conditions: